- Colour Darker brown or black

-Found throughout Canada from New Brunswick to British Columbia, the warehouse beetle thrives in temperate environments and can be found anywhere from large-scale grain production facilities to home pantries.
-The pests are commonly found in flour and feed mills, warehouses, dried milk factories, stored-grain facilities and distribution centres, and processing plants.
+For this reason, they are often found in home pantries, flour and feed mills, warehouses, dried milk factories, stored-grain facilities and distribution centres, and processing plants.
 Warehouse beetles have even been known to infest the nests of bees, rodents, and birds.

-The warehouse beetle creates various problems in the stored food industry especially.
-As larvae can chew through most protective wrappings, including plastics and aluminum foil, pantry items remain susceptible to infestation when not monitored.
-Furthermore, the setae, or shape hairs, on the body of the larvae can cause gastro-intestinal irritation in infants, children, and susceptible individuals that result in vomiting and diarrhea.
-For extremely sensitive individuals, the hairs may also cause an allergic reaction.
+The setae, or shape hairs, on the body of the larvae can also cause gastrointestinal irritation in infants, children, and susceptible individuals, resulting in vomiting and diarrhea.
+For extremely sensitive individuals, the hairs can also cause an allergic reaction.

 You can use pheromone traps and appropriately labelled insecticides to control minor infestations.
 But warehouse beetles are cunning survivors, with larvae actually delaying development into adult beetles if conditions are less than favourable.
 This means it's essential to undertake a long-term, integrated pest management program to truly eradicate them.